nuvolaris/olaris/remote/README.md

 - `NUV_REMOTE_NTFY_TOPIC_IN=<ntfy token>`
 - `NUV_REMOTE_NTFY_TOPIC_OUT=<ntfy token>`

 Finally, install `nuv`, pull the tasks (`nuv -update`) and execute it in server mode as root:

 `nuv remote server`

 TODO: we should install a service actually

 # Setup the Client

 Now you can use the client to control the servers

-You should execute the client from the `saas` project home directory
+You should execute the client from the `saas` project home directory.

 You need to configure servers remote and tokes: